dqbach193/space_invaders/README.md

 - You lose HP colliding with the enemy
 - 1, 2, 3 to change the enemies
 - P to get the special ship, Z for default
+- F2 to pause the game, F3 to resume playing
 ## Cloning and building
 - Download the [SFML](https://www.sfml-dev.org/download/sfml/2.6.0/) for Visual C++ 17 (2022) - 32-bit
 - Copy `include` and `lib` folders to `External` folder on the project